Harmonic analysis on certain spherical varieties: Braverman--Kazhdan spaces

-Let $G$ be a split connected simple group over $F$ and let $P$ be a maximal parabolic subgroup with Levi decomposition $P=MN_P$.
+Let $G$ be a split connected simple reductive group over a field $F$ and let $P$ be a maximal parabolic subgroup with Levi decomposition $P=MN_P$.
 By simple, we mean that $\fg:=\mathrm{Lie} (G)$ is simple.
 Set

-We refer to $X_P^\circ$ as a \textbf{Braverman-Kazhdan space}; it is also known as a \textbf{pre-flag variety} since it is a $\mathbb{G}_m$-torsor over the generalized flag variety $P \backslash G$.
+We refer to $X_P^\circ$ as a \textbf{Braverman--Kazhdan space}; it is also known as a \textbf{pre-flag variety} since it is a $\mathbb{G}_m$-torsor over the generalized flag variety $P \backslash G$.
 This is a right $M^{\mathrm{ab}}\times G$-space, where the action is given on points in an $F$-algebra $R$ by

 We point out that Braverman and Kazhdan work with $G/P^{\mathrm{der}}$ instead.